NeuroJSON/jdata/JData_specification.md

 as `[[...]]`, shall be passed to `JD_GetNode` as the 2nd input when `is_compact` is `true`.
 Using the above example, both index vectors [[2,3]] and [2,3,1] refer to `"_TreeNode_(node3)": data3`.
-Please be aware that the compact indexing vector can not distinguish between row and column vectors, as the row vector in JData has a trailing singlet dimension ([see N-D array section](#direct-storage-of-n-d-arrays)).
+Please be aware that the compact indexing vector can not distinguish between row and column vectors, as the column vector in JData has a trailing singlet dimension ([see N-D array section](#direct-storage-of-n-d-arrays)).

 An optional alternative indexing vector definition allows to replace the index within a